 American Express Platinum Card®

-Best for: Frequent Newark travelers who fly Delta or want global lounge access
+Best for: Frequent Newark travelers who fly Delta or want the most comprehensive global lounge access

 [[ SINGLE_CARD * {"id": "106", "isExpanded": "false", "bestForCategoryId": "15", "bestForText": "Frequent Travelers", "headerHint": "Serious Points on Flights"} ]]